GraceAkpagana/Famous-people-project/README.md

 # Famous-people-project
-This project was to create a nice human readable tuples using SQL
-# Famous-people-project
 This project was to create a nice human readable tuples using SQL .
 # Project Highlights
  The goal in this project to create a small set of "famous people" in the world ,then make more tables about their profiles.